n-stl/natchat/README.md

 Notes:
 1. .t and .d can be alternatively written t and d since there is no equivalent alveolar sound in written Tamil, thus no confusion in a Tamil context.
 However, since they are unique from AmEng "t" and "d", to preserve retroflex representation, they are written here with a period preceding.
 2. If it is unnecessary to distinguish ன் from ந், both can be written as n.
 Similarly, if it is unnecessary to distinguish ர் from ற், both can be written as r.
 3. For representing retroflex approximant ழ், several options are possible depending on what is easiest to read.
-New romanizations \r ;r and rh represent the similarity between ழ் and AmEng rhotic "r" or Chinese pinyin "r", while new romanization lh represents its "L-ness" and merger with .l in many speakers. zh is carried over from legacy transliteration schemes and may be easier to read for some readers or in some words, e.g. after colons.
+New romanizations \r ;r and rh represent the similarity between ழ் and AmEng "r" or Chinese pinyin "r", while new romanization lh represents its "L-ness" and merger with ள் in many speakers. zh is carried over from legacy transliteration schemes and may be easier to read for some readers or in some words, e.g. after colons.
 4. For ease of representing the phonetic change caused by Tamil grammar for digraphs ற்ற and ன்ற, a t or d is placed in between the consonants, respectively.
 Similarly, for representing the phonetic change in the digraph ஞ்ச, it can simply be written nj rather than ~nc.

 Loaned [Grantha](https://en.wikipedia.org/wiki/Tamil_script#Extra_consonants_used_in_Tamil) consonants: